IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 9. Access the external link:

-    If you do not have a SoftLayer account and you do not have a LoadBalancer endpoint.
-You can create a NodePort by running
+    If you do not have a SoftLayer account and you do not have a LoadBalancer endpoint, you can create a NodePort by running
     ```bash
     $ kubectl edit services wordpress
     ```